Billions spent on ads encouraging minority youth to drink sugar-laden beverages despite health consequences - KEYT | KCOY

 “When we’ve done focus groups with Black and Hispanic kids, they love those Gatorade ads.
 They are so inspirational and so they’re very effective,” Harris said.

 None of this is new, of course.
-It’s common for food and beverage companies to leverage the influence of sports figures and other celebrities “to promote unhealthy food and beverage products to young people and communities of color,” said Omni Cassidy, a postdoctoral fellow in the department of population health at New York University School of Medicine, who has researched the role of music and sports celebrities in childhood obesity.
+It’s common for food and beverage companies to leverage the influence of sports figures and other celebrities “to promote unhealthy food and beverage products to young people and communities of color,” said Omni Cassidy, a postdoctoral fellow in the department of population health at NYU Langone Health, who has researched the role of music and sports celebrities in childhood obesity.

 The millions of dollars offered by these companies is difficult for anyone to turn down, especially athletes of color who want to give back to their communities with their earnings, “even if consuming the food and beverage does not align with sports figures’ own values and lifestyle,” said Cassidy, who was not involved in the RUDD study.